BJP 'sleeping cells' have infiltrated party, says U'khand Cong chief Mahara | Politics

 BJP 'sleeping cells' have infiltrated party, says U'khand Cong chief Mahara

-They will definitely oppose or indulge in character assassination of anyone who tries to strengthen the Congress, Mahara said while addressing party workers.Referring to a meeting held by Amit Shah with BJP MLAs, he said the Union Home minister had advised them to follow the mantra of idol breaking to weaken the Congress and come to power.
+They will definitely oppose or indulge in character assassination of anyone who tries to strengthen the Congress, Mahara said while addressing party workers on Thursday.Referring to a meeting held by Amit Shah with BJP MLAs, he said the Union Home minister had advised them to follow the mantra of idol breaking to weaken the Congress and come to power.

 - Country: